amarrerod/amarrerod/README.md

 ### Hi there 👋 my name is Alejandro and I'm a PhD Student at Universidad de La Laguna.
 ---

-I'm currently working on my PhD Thesis about Machine Learning and optimisation as well as developing my skills on:

-- Tensorflow and Keras :robot:.
-- Data Science :chart_with_upwards_trend:.
-- Python :snake:.
+- 🔭 I’m currently working on a GA Parallel approach.
+- 🌱 I’m currently learning Typescript.
+- 📫 How to reach me: amarrerd@ull.edu.es

 #### Social